potassco/clorm/README.rst

 Development
 -----------
-* Python version: Clorm was developed using Python 3.7 and has been tested with Python 3.6.
+* Python version: Clorm was developed using Python 3.9
-* Clingo version: Clorm has been tested with Clingo version 5.3 and 5.4.
+* Clingo version: Clorm has been tested with Clingo version 5.4 and 5.4.

 Ideas for the Future
 --------------------